There is a rule called FHS that summarizes the layout of Linux system directories - Part 2 -

 This directory stores system crash dumps.

-By the way, the system crash dump is called kdump and seems to be installed by default in RHEL7.
+By the way, the system crash dump is called kdump and is installed by default on RHEL7.
+It

-What kdump does is dump the kernel memory area that was blown up when the system crashed and could not be accessed.
+What kdump does is dump the kernel's memory area that was lost when the system crashed and could not be accessed in any way.

-This mechanism is rather wild or brute-forced, so we launch another kernel from another command called kexec (this is called the second kernel), so the OS used by the user is When a crash occurs, kdump acquires the memory area of the first kernel (referred to as the first kernel) and writes it to a file.
+This mechanism is quite wild, or perhaps forceful, as it uses a separate command called kexec to launch another kernel (this is called the second kernel, so the OS used by the user is called the first kernel), obtains the memory area of the first kernel, and kdump writes it to a file.
+This is the process that occurs when a system crashes.

-The memory area required to run kexec is 4KB of RAM per 160MB + 2 bits of memory used by the first kernel, so with 1TB of memory, 224MB is required.
+The memory required to run kexec is 160MB of the memory used by the first kernel + 4KB of RAM per 2 bits, so if you have 1TB of memory, you will need 224MB.
+That's

-Another big issue is how close you can get to the cause of the crash by looking at the memory dump.
+Another big problem is how close you can get to determining the cause of the crash by looking at a memory dump.

-Personally, I don't think I can identify the cause by looking at this, so I may not use kdump...
+I personally don't think you can identify the cause by looking at it, so I might not use kdump...

 /var/games

-This is the storage area for game-related data.
+This is the storage area for game data.

-I don't think you play games on Linux very often, but Ubuntu comes with Shanghai and Sudoku preinstalled, so why not give them a try?
+I don't think you play games on Linux very often, but for example, Ubuntu comes pre-installed with Shanghai and Sudoku, so why not give them a try?

 /var/lib

-This is the area where data for the installed system is stored.
+This is the area where the data of the installed system is stored.

-For example, in the case of MySQL installed with yum, all schema data exists under /var/lib/mysql.
+For example, if MySQL is installed with yum, all the schema data is stored under /var/lib/mysql.

 /var/lock

-This is the location for the lock file.
+This is where the lock file is placed.

-However, the location of the lock file currently varies depending on the system; MySQL stores the socket lock file in /var/lib/mysql.
+However, the location of the lock file currently varies depending on the system, and in MySQL the socket lock file is placed in /var/lib/mysql.

-I think it's unclear whether it's a transition period to FHS3.0 or if they have no intention of changing.
+It is unclear whether this is a transition period to FHS3.0 or whether there is no intention to change it.

 /var/log

-Most kernel and various application logs are stored here.
+Kernel and application logs are usually stored here.

-Depending on the type of log, there are some logs that can only be authorized by root or a user with similar privileges, so you may need to make adjustments depending on your management needs.
+Depending on the type of log, some may only be accessible by root or users with equivalent privileges, so adjustments in this area may be necessary depending on management needs

 /var/mail

-This is where emails sent to each user are stored.
+This is the location where emails delivered to each user are stored.

-However, depending on the OS, the mailbox may be set to /var/spool/mail, and this directory may be a symbolic link.
+However, depending on the OS, mailboxes may be set to /var/spool/mail, and this directory may be a symbolic link.

 /var/opt

-This directory is intended to store variable data for software installed in /opt.
+This directory is used to store variable data for software installed in /opt.

-Static files are stipulated to be saved in /etc, which gives the impression that configuration files are scattered all over the place.
+Static files are required to be stored in /etc, which gives the impression that configuration files are scattered all over the place.

-Executable files are stored in /opt, and packages installed in /opt have rather strict regulations (lol) about where they can be saved, giving the impression that they are being limited...
+Executable files are stored in /opt, and packages installed in /opt have fairly strict file storage locations (lol), which gives the impression of being a bit of a burden...

 /var/run

-This directory is a leftover compatibility directory for systems designed to previous FHS specifications.
+This directory exists for compatibility with systems designed according to the previous FHS specifications.

-Currently, that role has been moved to a directory called /run, and when you check it on CentOS7, it is a symbolic link to /run.
+Its role has now been taken over by the /run directory, and if you check on CentOS 7, you will see that it is a symbolic link to /run.

-The original text focuses on accessing utmp, and about half of the text is about utmp.
+The original article focuses on accessing utmp, and about half of it is about utmp

 /var/spool

-/var/spool is a directory that stores temporary data that is waiting to be processed.
+/var/spool is a directory for temporary data awaiting processing.
+It

-Is it a bit more clear than /var/tmp, like data waiting for post-processing?
+'s a bit more specific than /var/tmp, like data waiting to be processed later.

-/var/spool/mail contains mail addressed to local users, and under /var/spool/cron there are text files registered with each user name.
+/var/spool/mail contains emails addressed to local users, and under /var/spool/cron are text files containing the emails registered for each user name

 /var/tmp

-Therefore, when working with this directory, you should always delete the files in the application that created them.
+so if you are working with this directory, you should always delete files in the application that created them.

 /var/yp

-The name yp is said to be because the name of the predecessor system of NIS was Sun Yellow Pages, a legacy of the now defunct Sun Microsystems.
+The reason for the name "yp" is that the predecessor system to NIS was called Sun Yellow Pages, a legacy of the now-defunct Sun Microsystems.
+Because

-Because "Yellow Pages" could no longer be used due to trademark issues, NIS resolved the issue, which continues to this day.
+"Yellow Pages" could no longer be used due to trademark issues, NIS discovered the name, and it has remained that way ever since.

-To explain in more detail, NIS is software for sharing configuration information regarding user accounts and networks within a network.
+To explain it in a bit more detail, NIS is software for sharing user account and network setting information within a network.
+A

-A similar system currently in use is DNS, but it focuses on networks, so it can be said that NIS has a broader scope.
+similar system currently in use is DNS, but since DNS focuses on networks, you could say that NIS has a wider range of coverage.

-You'd think it would be super convenient just by looking at it, but it was developed in the 1980s, and public networks weren't developed enough to have people trying to do bad things, so there was no concept of security.
+Just looking at this, you might think it's incredibly useful, but it was developed in the 1980s, when public networks were not yet developed enough for malicious actors to come and do their jobs, so there was no concept of security.

-Additionally, NIS can only manage a single domain and is easy to create.
+Also, NIS is limited to managing a single domain, and it is easy to create.

-However, this also uses DES for encryption, so it is a bit lenient in terms of security.
+However, since it also uses DES for encryption, it has some weak points in terms of security.

 That's it.